 Code a tool

+Have programming skills?
+Prefer to make an impact behind the scenes?
+Building a tool is a powerful way to contribute—turn your code into civic change.
 Coding a tool to help people understand democracy makes the process more accessible, engaging, and empowering.
 Rather than reading dry explanations, users can interact with simulations, games, or visualizations that break down how voting systems work, how policies are made, or how civic participation shapes outcomes.
 This hands-on approach deepens understanding, encourages informed action, and helps combat confusion or misinformation.
 In a time when trust in institutions is low, tools like these can help people feel more connected to—and capable within—the democratic process.

 The Google Civic Information API lets developers build applications that display Civic information to their users.
 For any US residential address, you can look up the Open Civic Data identifiers that represent the address at each elected level of government.
 During supported elections, you can also look up polling places, early vote location, candidate data, and other election official information.